 If you’re like most people, you’re always looking for ways to save more money.

 But, no one wants to save money by no longer spending on things they want or enjoy.
-This is why most people try to save on boring things like household costs instead.
+Sometimes you can save money by purchasing what you want at the right place.
+For instance, if you are looking for good quality tiles, Atlas in Hampshire is a great place to visit.
+However, most people try to save on boring things like household costs instead.
 (Or is that just me?)

 Luckily, there are a few easy ways you can save on household costs all year round.

 Did you know each degree you turn your thermostat down in the winter can save you up to 3% on your heating costs?
 This is why I keep my temperature set as low in the winter as I can stand, in order to save on both energy consumption and my heating bill.
 Similarly, I adjust my thermostat up in the summer to save on air conditioning.

 You would be surprised how much of a difference you can make in your bills by using this trick to help you save on household costs.
 In addition, you might want to change your old thermostat to a programmable one.
 You can get one for around $30.
 Then, all you have to do is set your temperature preferences and walk away.
 The savings will pay for the cost of the new thermostat in no time.

 2. Install Fans